manoahdaniel/LSD_Sphinx/docs/source/find_data/stations/coimbra.md

 In 2003, data began being recorded and stored digitally.
 The last helicorder data was recorded in 2006.

 ## Data Availability
-Some seismograms have been digitized and can be found through EUROSEISMOS [website](http://storing.ingv.it/es_web/).
+Some seismograms have been digitized and can be found through EUROSEISMOS [website](https://storing.ingv.it/es_web/index.htm). <!--broken link updated kindly verify-->

 Bulletins can be found [online](https://bdigital.sib.uc.pt/republica/UCSIB-A-23-43/globalitems.html).
 *not verified*